goradd/got/README.md

 	template.OutTemplate(b)
 	b.WriteTo(os.Stdout)
 }
 ```

+This simple example shows a mix of go code and template syntax in the same file.
+Using GoT's include files,
+you can separate your go code from template code if you want.

 ## Template Syntax

-The following decribes how open tags work.
-Most tags end with a ` }}` tag, unless otherwise indicated.
+The following describes how open tags work.
+Most tags end with a ` }}`, unless otherwise indicated.
 Many tags have a short and a long form.
 Using the long form does not impact performance, its just there
-to help your templates have some human readable context to them.
+to help your templates have some human readable context to them if you want that.

 ### Static Text
 The following tags will send the surrounded text to `buf.WriteString`:
 - `{{` With a space or newline after it will begin to output text as written.
 - `{{!` or `{{esc` html escapes the text.
 Html reserved characters, like < or > are turned into html entities first.
 This happens when the template is compiled, so that when the template runs, the string will already be escaped.
-Requires the "html" package.
+This requires you to import the "html" package (or run go imports on the file).
 - `{{h` or `{{html` Converts the text to html by escaping reserved characters, surrounding double returns
 with ```<p>``` paragraph tags, and ending single returns with ```<br>``` break tags, so that the text will
 appear as written when sent to a browser.
 Requires the "html" and "strings" packages.
 - `{{t` or `{{translate` Strings will be sent to a translator by wrapping the string in a call to
 `t.Translate()`.
 Its up to you to define this object and make it available to the template.
 The
 translation will happen during runtime of your program.
-We hope that a future implementation could
+We hope that a future implementation of GoT could
 have an option to send these strings to an i18n file to make it easy to send these to a translation service.

 From within any static text context described above you can switch into go context by using the